 • Hysterectomy will require you to have anesthesia.
 The anesthetist will see you prior to the surgery and will make sure that anesthesia is safe for you.

 • You will be asked to get admitted one day before the surgery and advised liquid diet on that day

 • On the day of surgery you will be kept nil per oral (without food or liquids) for approximately 8 hours and started on IV fluids

 • Blood will be reserved and transfused only if necessary

 There are several techniques through which hysterectomy can be done.
 The traditional method to remove the uterus is called 'abdominal' hysterectomy and refers to removal of the uterus through a standard incision made at the level of the waist line.
-With the advances in laparoscopy, we have been able to master the technique of removing the entire uterus with laparoscopic assistance, avoiding long scars, minimizing postoperative pain and enabling quick recovery from the surgery.
+Due to the advances in laparoscopy, at Garbba Rakshambigai Fertility Centre, we have been able to master the technique of removing the entire uterus with laparoscopic assistance, avoiding long scars, minimizing postoperative pain and enabling quick recovery from the surgery.
 We resort to open hysterectomy only in exceptional cases.
 The other method of hysterectomy, namely, vaginal hysterectomy, involves removal of the uterus through the vagina and is usually done in patients with uterine prolapse.

 With current anesthetic techniques, waking up from surgery and anesthesia is usually very smooth and pain is well controlled.
 You are monitored to make sure that all vitals are stable.
 Food may be withheld until your bowel starts functioning well.
 If you are passing gas, it usually means that the bowel has resumed functioning.
 Till the time that you start taking liquids and food, you will require intravenous fluids for support.
 You will generally be discharged 3-5 days following the surgery.
 The wound takes 8-12 days to heal well.